Public Transportation tips in Puerto Vallarta

 In mid-2017, Uber arrived to Puerto Vallarta adding to the already convenient transportation options available.
 With the ever growing capacity of tourists entering into Vallarta each year, the community decided they needed to do something to accommodate the transportation demands driven by technology.

-This is one of the best things to happen to public transportation in Vallarta; it’s safe, easy to use & you know who the driver is before you get in to the vehicle.
-After much dispute and indignation from the local taxi drivers, Uber finally hatched its way into PV.
+This is one of the best things to happen to public transportation in Vallarta; apps are safe, easy to use & you know who the driver is before you get in to the vehicle.

 Traveling Tips

-Make sure you have access to the Uber app even if you are not on WIFI
+Make sure you have access to the Uber / inDrive and DiDi apps even if you are not on WIFI

 Try to make your pick up location for your driver as convenient as possible

-Uber is not allowed at the airport – Unfortunately there is still conflict between Uber & the long time running taxi services, so you must cross the sky bridge if you want to access Uber across the street from the airport
+As of 2025, Uber is allowed at the airport β But note: the amendment hasnβt been communicated to local airport authorities so there may be some complications.
+We recommend you cross the sky bridge if you want to access Uber across the street from the airport

 But keep an eye on rising rates due to increased demand